Parallel tree algorithms for AMR and non-standard data access: Introduction

 \paragraph{Particle tracking example}

-\secref{particles} presents a technology demonstration that executes all algorithms put forth in this paper.
-We use an element-based scheme that solves Newton's equations of motion for each particle.
+In \secref{particles}, we develop an element-based scheme that solves Newton's equations of motion for a large number of non-interacting particles.
 The elements are refined, coarsened, and partitioned dynamically to keep the number of particles per element near a specified number.
-Especially the non-local search of points is crucial to redistribute the particles to the elements/processes after their positions are updated.---
+Especially the non-local search of points is crucial to redistribute the particles to the elements/processes after their positions are updated.

-The algorithms presented here share the property that the forest need not be 2:1 balanced and that they do not depend on a ghost layer.
-Their functionality relies not on neighbor relations but on the SFC logic that defines and encodes the parallel partition.
-This is a distinction from typical parallel PDE solvers and allows for a wide range of applications in simulation and data management and processing.
-We hint at various examples and use cases in the respective sections of the paper.

-While we maintain the notion of elements, they need not necessarily refer to a classical finite element or a numerical solver context at all.
-We allow for arbitrary-size application data to be redistributed in parallel in the same optimized way that is used for the adaptive mesh, which opens up the performance and scalability established for managing meshes \cite{BursteddeGhattasGurnisEtAl10, IsaacBursteddeWilcoxEtAl15} to many sorts of data.